resourcepool/training-room-booking/README.md

 Some contraints combination may not be possible, so you will need to inform the user and propose a better solution or alternative...
 You don't need to implement security like login or user account at the moment.
 We provided you with the front pages, **even though you might still have to edit them in some way**, it's only a starter.
+We also use a library called fullcalendar.io tu display all data in a calendar.
+You need to read the doc and adapt it to your project.

 ## Setup environment